gerrit3699/gerrit3699.github.io/_pages/en/book.md

         </p>

         <p>
-          Later, it can also host sample passages, download material, and companion documents for slower reading and AI-assisted study.
+          Once the final revision phase is complete, this page can also host sample passages, download material, and companion documents for slower reading and AI-assisted study.
         </p>
       </div>